-Although a picture book William Shakespeare & the Globe is aimed at older kids (8+) and goes through the life of William Shakespeare and also the Globe theatre in London.
-If you have plans to visit this amazing site in London with your kids then a bit of child friendly background about Shakespeare is a good idea!
+Although a picture book William Shakespeare & the Globe is aimed at older kids (8+ or KS2) and goes through the life of William Shakespeare and also the Globe theatre in London.
+If you have plans to visit this amazing site in London with your kids (they do family friendly tours) then a bit of child friendly background about Shakespeare is a good idea!

 Chapter Books set in London

 Perfect for older kids and teens visiting London